 What is a Multidimensional Life?
 It’s one in which we tend to what is truly important to us at every point of our lives.
-It is life planning.
+It is discernment with some life planning.
 Sure, we know things may change but we also learn that we will flow with it.
 A MD life is mindfully choosing how we spend the precious commodity that is our time.
 It is a creative process that is non-linear, sometimes unclear and always a rich adventure.
-It is especially potent when we are preparing for the second half of life.
+It is especially potent when we are preparing for or traveling through the second half of life.

 Once upon a time, my life was one dimensional.
 It was a life out of balance.
 It was work and more work even when the stage of business or the job itself didn’t warrant the effort I expended.
 Work is hard, suffering is good.
 You finish your work before you go out to play.
 These were messages I had internalized from very young.
 It was a harsh regimen I set for myself.

 For me, life was also an all or none proposition.
 If I didn’t have huge chunks of time to devote to <blank> then it had to wait.
 Wait for the right time, when the stars are aligned, nothing is on the calendar, work agenda is clear, the house is clean, the to-do list is all checked off…then I can do <blank>.

 Now, there’s also procrastination here, which has its toes in fear.
 After all, taking the risks that change and boldness ask of us is scary.
 I would say I wanted to do art or write or garden or take a walk with a neighbor that could evolve into a friendship or make the call to an elderly neighbor to see how she’s recovering from a broken hip.
 But there were tasks to complete, work to be done and it was safer to stay in my world of work.